-Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to the Town of Argyle.
+While natural resources are not culturally important to the Town, economically, recreationally, and aesthetically they rank high.
+Economically they are valuable because natural resources affects the livelihood of most residents.
+Recreationally, through use by ATV enthusiasts, hunters, and snowmobilers.
+Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to the Town of Shullsburg.
 Flyers included with a tax mailing, articles in the local newspaper, workshops, or other similar education efforts can all help to educate residents on natural resource issues.
-The local newspapers are used in Argyle to keep people up-to-date on natural resource issues.

-Fostering working relationships with your neighboring jurisdictions can help the Town of Argyle protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
-This approach is already working in the Town as it works with its neighbors on Pecatonica River clean-up efforts.
-The Planning Commission noted that expanding such projects would help the Town protect its shared natural resources.
-Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help.
+Fostering working relationships with your neighboring jurisdictions can help the Town of Shullsburg protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
+Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help protect Shullsburg's natural resources.
 State and federal agencies and contact information are listed at the end of this chapter.